Documentation Index

 |---|

-SNAPSHOT does NOT roll back block changes.
-If your test calls ctx.setBlock(), those blocks will persist after the snapshot restore.
-Use DEDICATED_WORLD for tests that modify blocks.
+SNAPSHOT only removes entities created during the suite.
+It does NOT revert modifications to pre-existing entities, and it does NOT roll back block changes.
+If your test modifies existing entities or calls ctx.setBlock(), those changes will persist.
+Use DEDICATED_WORLD for tests that need full isolation.

-If your suite has many tests that all need ECS isolation, SNAPSHOT is more efficient than DEDICATED_WORLD because it avoids the cost of creating and destroying an entire world.
+If your suite creates entities that need cleanup but does not need full world isolation, SNAPSHOT is more efficient than DEDICATED_WORLD because it avoids the cost of creating and destroying an entire world.

 Complete Example